your wireless health questions

 How does 2net work?

-- Data Acquisition: Data is obtained from a patient’s medical device through several potential gateways, such as the FDA-listed 2net Hub, a mobile phone, a cellular-enabled device or an integrated service platform.
+- Data Acquisition: Data is obtained from a patient’s medical device through several potential gateways, such as the FDA-listed 2net Hub, a mobile phone or tablet with the FDA-listed 2net Mobile Core, a cellular-enabled device or an integrated service platform.
 Qualcomm Life has pathways for each gateway to extract data from the device and input it into the 2net Platform’s data center.

 - Data Transmission: Once the data is acquired from the medical device, it is transferred via cellular technology utilizing redundant, private connections between the wireless carriers and the 2net Platform’s data center.